 An Attorney Can Help with Your Workers’ Compensation Case

 While the questions and answers here will help you with your workers’ compensation case, one of the best ways to have all your questions answered is by hiring an attorney.
-If you need this legal expertise, contact Scott J. Sternberg & Associates, P.A. by calling (561) 687-5660.
+If you need this legal expertise, contact Sternberg / Forsythe, P.A. by calling (561) 687-5660.